 - In 2005, the NCRPC began meeting with the Advanced Manufacturing Institute (AMI) based in Manhattan to develop a better working relationship with an EDA University Center in Kansas.
 The goal has been to create a means by which high order business services offered by AMI can be made better available to rural business and industry.
 Research was conducted by AMI in 2009 to 2011 regarding clusters and connectivity amongst business and industry in the region.

-- In 2005, the NCRPC began hosting and collaborating with Kansas State University on Web sites including the Eye on Kansas (www.eyeonkansas.org) and the Online Journal of Rural Research and Policy (www.ojrrp.org).
-Eye on Kansas is an online magazine that highlights the people, places and things that make Kansas our home.
+- In 2005, the NCRPC collaborated with Kansas State University on web sites including the Eye on Kansas and the Online Journal of Rural Research and Policy.
+Eye on Kansas was an online magazine that highlighted the people, places and things that make Kansas our home.
 The Online Journal of Rural Research and Policy was a peer-reviewed, online publication that published academic and community-based research, commentary, and policy articles focused on the Great Plains in a way that is of interest to both academic and community audiences.

 - In 2006, the NCRPC was selected by the Kansas Highway Patrol as fiscal agent for the North Central Kansas Regional Homeland Security Council and the Northeast Kansas Regional Homeland Security Council.
 Kansas has seven Regional Homeland Security Councils that all have a similar mission to support local, regional and statewide all-hazard preparedness while reducing vulnerabilities to natural disasters and terrorist attacks.
 Each council receives grant funding to help carry out its mission.

 - In 2007, the NCRPC was selected as fiscal agent for the Southeast Kansas Regional Homeland Security Council and the Southwest Regional Homeland Security Council, bringing the total regions served to four.